-The term deposits represent deposits held with the commercial banks and earn commission at market rates.
+The term deposits represent deposits held with the local commercial banks and earn commission at market rates.
 These term deposits are denominated in Saudi Arabian Riyals and have an original maturity of more than three-months and less than twelve-months.
-As of 30 June 2023, the deposit carrying commission rates ranges from 0.95% to 6.1% (31 December 2022: from 0.95% to 4.2%).
+As of 30 September 2023, the deposit yield commission rate of 5.55% (31 December 2022: ranges from 0.95% to 4.77%).